Aesop Fables

 Moral: Evildoers will always find a justification for their actions.

-posted in Rooster | No Suggested Morals Yet
+posted in Rooster | 5 Suggested Morals

 The Boasting Traveler